adc-trust-ai/trust-free/README.md

 ### Features in this edition

-- Solves regression tasks (including a currently experimental 'time series mode')
+- Solves classification and regression tasks (including a currently experimental 'time series mode')
 - Interpretable models with accuracy comparable to Random Forests
 - Visual tree structure and comprehensive, automatically-generated explanations on demand
 - Automatically-generated head-to-head comparisons of profiles of interest